Yendayar

-Yendayar is a village in Kottayam district, Kerala, India that is totally surrounded by hills.
-According to local tradition, Mr. J.J.
-Murphy (known as JJ to his friends and Murphy Sayippu to the people) named the place, which was to be his home until death in 1957, after his mother and the local river.
-Yendayar is a combination of 'yen' (my) 'thai' (mother) and 'ar' (river).
-Murphy had come in 1904 to the place which was a thick forest and had no name or people then.
-He had traveled a long way to reach there.
-There he established India's first successful rubber plantation.
-He brought workers from near and far – Kerala, Tamil Nadu, and Karnataka.
+Yendayar is a village in kanjirappally taluk, Kottayam district, Kerala, India, that is totally surrounded by hills.
+The local river is the Pullakayar.

 Location

 Yendayar is situated in the eastern border of Kottayam District, 59 km from Kottayam, and around 11 km away from Mundakayam on the NH 220 (Kottayam-Kumily Road).
 All the buses to Elamkadu, Mukkulam & Vadakkemala are passes through Yendayar.
 Mundakayam, Koottickal and Elamkadu are the nearest towns The Nearest Railway Station is Kottayam railway station and airport is Nedumbassery.